Britain's House Of Lords Approves Bill Blocking No-Deal Brexit

 Johnson says the only way forward is for Britain to hold snap elections on Oct.
 15. So far, neither chamber of Parliament has agreed to that election date; another vote is planned for Monday, after the Brexit legislation becomes law.

 Arguments over snap elections and a no-deal Brexit are the latest chapter in the Brexit saga that has unfolded since 2016, when voters approved a referendum for the country to leave the EU.
-And with Parliament back in session, it's been a tumultuous week for Johnson.
+And with Parliament back in session, it has been a tumultuous week for Johnson.

 On Thursday, the prime minister's brother, Jo Johnson resigned as a member of Parliament.
 He tweeted that he was "torn between family loyalty and the national interest."
 Jo Johnson called it "an unresolvable tension" and said others should take on roles in Parliament.
 He ended his tweet with "#overandout."